 Understanding the Basics of Residential Roofing

-There are several types of roof vents available, each with its unique features and benefits.
-Common types include box vents, turbine vents, and ridge vents.
-Box vents, also known as static vents, are simple and cost-effective.
-They allow hot air to escape from the attic, preventing moisture buildup.
-Turbine vents, on the other hand, utilize wind power to create a vacuum effect, pulling hot air out of the attic.
-Ridge vents, which are installed along the roof’s ridge line, offer the most efficient and effective ventilation and appear very low profile.
-They allow hot air to escape evenly along the entire length of the roof, promoting better airflow.
+Several types of roof vents offer different benefits.
+Box vents, or static vents, are simple and cost-effective, allowing hot air to escape and reducing moisture buildup.
+Turbine vents use wind to create a vacuum effect, pulling hot air from the attic.
+Ridge vents, installed along the roof’s peak, provide the most efficient ventilation.
+They release hot air evenly along the roof’s length and maintain a low-profile appearance.

 The Role of Ridge Vents in Roof Ventilation